Oleksandr Gvozdyk: WBC and lineal champion

 On 1 December 2018, Gvozdyk knocked out Adonis Stevenson (29-2-1, 24 KO) at 2:49 of the 11th round to win the WBC and lineal championship, ending a reign that began in 2013.
 Gvozdyk knocked Stevenson down in the third round, but the referee called it as a slip.
 Stevenson hurt Gvozdyk with a few strong shots in the 9th and 10th rounds, particularly a left hand in the 10th which almost dropped Gvozdyk.
 But Gvozdyk rallied and after a 10-punch combination finished with a straight right he put Stevenson down hard in the 11th round.
 The referee waved the fight without a count as Stevenson was clearly unconscious.
 Stevenson was hospitalised after the bout with a life-threatening brain injury, and was put in an induced coma for three weeks.
-Gvozdyk said he does not want to be "known as a killer" and has wished Stevenson a strong recovery.
+Gvozdyk said he did not want to be "known as a killer" and wished Stevenson a strong recovery.

 On 30 March 2019, Gvozdyk faced Doudou Ngumbu (38-8, 14 KOs) in his first defense of his WBC and lineal titles.
 Gvozdyk started the bout as the aggressor by peppering Ngumbu with short right and left hands, before landing a punishing overhand right.
-By the third round, Gvozdyk appeared to be getting into a rhythm, as he connected on a straight right hand followed by a left hook.
+By the third round, Gvozdyk appeared to be in a rhythm, as he connected on a straight right hand followed by a left hook.
 Ngumbu fought back, firing off a hard combination of his own to the body.
 Near the end of the fourth round, Gvozdyk upped the work rate on his jab to set up a three-punch combination.
-Early In the fifth round, Ngumbu's right calf gave out on him.
+Early In the fifth round, Ngumbu suffered a right calf injury.
 Despite the injury not being the result of a foul, the referee gave Ngumbu five minutes to try to recover.
 Ngumbu tried to walk around the ring, but continued to have a limp, and the bout was called off as a TKO victory for Gvozdyk.